TalDerei/ZKDrop/README.md

   * **0_plonk.sh**: plonk prover
   * **1_commitments.ts**: generates sample key/secret pairs + commitments
   * **2_deploy.ts**: deploys solidity smart contracts
 - Inside the root directory, add a "**.env**" file with your metamask private key.
-Then run "**sh scripts/0_plonk.sh**" to generate plonk prover, verification smart contract, and verifier keys.
-This generates a `build` folder in the root directory, and copies over the circuit_final.zkey and circuit.wasm (web friendly circuit representation in web assembly) to the `frontend/public` folder, making it available to the browser.
+Then run "**sh scripts/0_plonk.sh**" that generates a `build` folder in the root directory containing the compiled plonk circuit, verification smart contract, and verifier key.
+It then copies over the circuit_final.zkey and circuit.wasm (web friendly circuit representation in web assembly) to the `frontend/public` folder, making it available to the browser.
 - Inside the root directory, then delete the existing sample commitments .txt files in `public`, and run "**npx hardhat run scripts/1_commitments.ts --network localhost**" which generates the sample commitments that will be deployed in the smart contract as calldata.
 - Inside the root directory, then run "**npx hardhat run scripts/2_deploy.ts --network localhost**" to deploy the sample smart contracts on localhost.
 You can change 'localhost' to either 'testnet' or 'mainnet' to deploy on the [Harmony Testnet](explorer.pops.one) or [Harmony Mainnet](explorer.harmony.one) respectively.
 The typscript file deploys:
   * ERC-20 contract (ERC20PresetFixedSupply Openzeppelin Contract)